About Cairo

 Local Payment Customs and Tipping Practices:

-- Entrance fees to museums and historical sites can add up quickly.
+- Entrance fees to attractions and museums

 Local Tips & Insights